Alhambra Elementary School District: Montebello School

 Montebello School educates students from grades K-8.
 The school's principal is Nicole Durazo.
 The school is located at 5725 North 27th Avenue, Phoenix, AZ 85017.

 Sevilla Primary School and Sevilla West school

-Sevilla Primary School educates students from grades K-3.
+Sevilla Primary School educates students from grades K-4.
 The school is a 2007 A+ school.
 The school's principal is Mandi Bilyou.
 Sevilla Primary School is located at 3801 West Missouri, Phoenix, Arizona 85019.

-Sevilla West School educates students from grades 4-8.
+Sevilla West School educates students from grades 5-8.
 The school's principal is Ms. Jennifer Brunch.
 The school is a 2008 A+ school.
-Sevilla West was chosen most of the times by district for special events for the district since Sevilla West has the largest multipurpose room in the district.
+Sevilla West was chosen most of the time by district for special events for the district since Sevilla West has the largest multipurpose room in the district.
 Sevilla West School is located at 3851 West Missouri, Phoenix, Arizona 85019.

 R. E. Simpson School

 (R. E.) Simpson School educates students from grades 4-8.
 The principal is Alana Ragland.
 Principal Ragland is a RODEL Principal and recognized as a leader of educational equity.
 The school is located at 5330 North 23rd Avenue, Phoenix, Arizona 85015.